LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Notice this says "terminating" loops.
 Non-terminating loops, like waiting for network requests, should be verified they won't stop.
-NASA says there should only be one non-terminating per task or thread specifically for receiving and processing.
+NASA says there should only be one non-terminating loop per task or thread for receiving and processing.
 These are also explicity non-terminating loops not loops that are non-terminating until some condition.

 This rule mostly applies to loops that have a variable number of iterations.
 An examples would be traversing a linked list, or traversing a string.
+NASA says that an analyzer should statically prove a limit.
 The max should be related to your assumptions on what would be an unreasonable amount of iterations.
+Basically if you reach this number of iterations something has for sure gone wrong.
 If you are dealing with file paths what is the maximum length a file path can be?
-Basically if you reach this number of iterations something has gone wrong.

-However, in general programming you might have some while(true) running until some exit condition.
+In general programming though, you might have some while(true) running until some exit condition.
 Perhaps a program that only end when a user clicks to exit the program.
 In this case you would want to test that only that condition can terminate the loop.
-NASA doesn't really have a statement for this scenarios.
+NASA doesn't really have a statement for this scenario.

 Async functions should also get similar treatment.
 I didn't see anything about asynchronous functions in NASA's documentation, but it is a common practice to set a timeout for asynchronous things.